Brit Manuela Shows Off Killer Figure In Scanty Animal-Print Bikini

 “Best model in the world oh my god,” chimed in another admirer.

-“You are killing me, sexy as hell,” a third fan asserted, filling their comment with a number of red heart and red heel emoji.
+“You are killing me, sexy as hell,” a third fan asserted, filling their comment with a number of red heart emoji.

 “Love this bikini and you,” a fourth user added.